Author: Anna Burgess – Osteopath

 What is Diastasis Recti?

 Diastasis recti is the fancy pants term for abdominal separation.
-It affects the ‘six-pack muscles' (they are under there!) of your tummy.
+It affects the ‘six-pack muscles' (they are under there!) of your stomach.
+The anatomical name for your ‘six-pack' is rectus abdominis muscles.

-This occurs in both men and women when there is prolonged horizontal stress on the linea alba (line of connective tissue down the middle of your six-pack).
+The abdominal muscle separation occurs in both men and women when there is prolonged horizontal stress on the linea alba (line of connective tissue down the middle of your rectus abdominis muscles.

 Who Gets Abdominal Separation?

-Diastasis recti is most commonly seen in pregnant or postpartum women, this is due to the surge of relaxin hormones that help everything soften.
-Relaxin allows your ligaments and connective tissue to soften allowing your pelvis to open and accommodate your growing baby.
+Diastasis recti is most commonly seen in pregnant or postpartum women, this is due to the surge of relaxin hormones that help everything to soften.
+Relaxin allows your ligaments and connective tissue to soften allowing your pelvis to open and accommodate your growing baby and make childbirth easier.
 It doesn't happen in every pregnancy but this is when we usually see it.
+It's the common cause of ‘mummy tummy'.

 It can happen early in pregnancy or later.
-It's a good idea to work with a practitioner who commonly works with pregnant women so that they can keep checking if you're starting to develop a separation.
+It's a good idea to work with a practitioner who commonly works with pregnant women so that they can keep checking if you're starting to develop an abomdinal muscle separation.
 There are lots of ways you can look after a diastasis to prevent it from getting worse.

 Don’t forget the Lads.